matheuscubas/SistemaApp/README.md

 ```

 Open the application and go to the file "appsetings.json" and change the ConnectionString: DefaultConnection to match your Server
-change the field Server, and if you use any authentication on you Db replace the "Integrated Security" to "User Id=myUsername;Password=myPassword;"
+Change the field Server, and if you use any authentication on you Db replace the "Integrated Security" to "User Id=myUsername;Password=myPassword;"
-if you nedd read more about it [here](https://www.connectionstrings.com/sql-server/)
+If you nedd read more about it [here](https://www.connectionstrings.com/sql-server/)

 ```json
 "ConnectionStrings": {